-The policy of the Baldwin County Board of Education is to observe the regulations for the control of communicable diseases/parasites in public schools as recommended by the State Board of Health.
-The board shall exercise its authority to condition the recommendation with regard to the prescribed school program and the dates of admittance.
+The policy of the Baldwin County Board of Education is to observe the regulations for the control of communicable diseases in public schools as recommended by the State Board of Health (see Communicable Disease Chart for Alabama's Schools and Childcare Facilities on the ADPH website)..
+The Board shall exercise its authority to condition the recommendation with regard to the prescribed school program and the dates of admittance.